mlxndr/p/oup25/content.md

   * Boundaries are "vague and difficult to define"
 * No-one has ever satisfactorily answered the question of how to determine field boundaries
   * Core items vs peripheral items
-  * The problem of arbitrary inclusion/exclusion
+  * The problem of arbitrary inclusion or exclusion

 ---

 ## Principle 1: Folk Taxonomy and Functional Classification

 * **"What's it for?" rather than "What is it?"**